jrasmusson/ios-starter-kit/basics/UICollectionView/README.md

         let groupSize = NSCollectionLayoutSize(widthDimension: .fractionalWidth(1.0),
                                               heightDimension: .absolute(44))

+        // Group overrides item.
+Here we are saying lay these items out in a horizontal group, but
+        // make it a repeating group of x2.
+Note - group layout will override item layout.
+        // So even though itemSize is 1x1, group will override it and stretch it out to meet
+        // the repeating requirements of the group.

         let group = NSCollectionLayoutGroup.horizontal(layoutSize: groupSize, subitem: item, count: 2)
         let spacing = CGFloat(10)
         group.interItemSpacing = .fixed(spacing)